ericjrespinosa/JsTrack/1_basicJs/basics.md

 # Basic Javascript

 ## Instructions
+>
-> Follow the directions written as comments in each file.
+> Follow the directions written as comments in each JS file in this directory.
 > You can follow along chronologically or sift by topic.
+> This readme serves as background inormation.
+As well as provide a list of resources.
+See below.

 ## What is programming:
 > Programming: